brevis-network/prover-network-contracts/docs/frontend_guide.md

 #### Semantics
 - wins: incremented on assignment changes during reveal; reflects how many requests a prover was assigned (won).
-- submissions: incremented only on successful proof submission.
+- requestsFulfilled: incremented only on successful proof submission.
-- missed (derived): `wins - submissions`.
+- missed (derived): `wins - requestsFulfilled`.
 - lastActiveAt: updated on the prover’s own bid/reveal/submit.

 #### Epochs, Recent, and Totals